-- Make the distinction between chest pain and angina - Document social factors that influence cardiac diagnoses such as: - o Obesity - Non-compliance with treatment regimen, including over/under-dosing - Tobacco use, abuse, dependence, past history or exposure (second hand, occupational, etc.) - Document related, secondary or causal illness whenever appropriate (e.g. presence of hypertension) - Cardiac diagnoses should be documented in a progress note and coded at least once each calendar year
+- Make the distinction between chest pain and angina - Document social factors that influence cardiac diagnoses such as: - o Obesity - Non-compliance with treatment regimen, including over/under-dosing - Tobacco use, abuse, dependence, past history or exposure (second hand, occupational, etc.) - Document related, secondary or causal illness whenever appropriate (e.g. presence of hypertension). - Cardiac diagnoses should be documented in a progress note and coded at least once each calendar year.

-- Angina that is stable with medication should continue to be documented as such and coded as angina - Patients who are post CABG or post PTCA/stent who develop active chest pain or angina should be documented as such and coded as angina when there is an Rx for SL nitro also documented. - For patients with documented CAD and who also have an Rx for angina treatments such as an Rx for nitrates (Isordil, nitroglycerin), calcium channel blockers (nifedipine, nicardipine, verapamil, diltiazem) or beta blockers, query the provider for clarification as many providers will use CAD as a catch all to include patients who are being treated for angina.
-Code from the I25.1X category to describe a patient with both conditions. - When the provider has documented "coronary artery disease (CAD)", but no specification of vessel type as being native or graft, the default code for native arteries is applicable.
+- Angina that is stable with medication should continue to be documented as such and coded as angina. - Patients who are post CABG or post PTCA/stent who develop angina and documentation states the patient is exhibiting angina symptoms should be documented as angina. - For patients with documented CAD and who also have an Rx for angina treatments such as an Rx for nitrates (Isordil, nitroglycerin), calcium channel blockers (nifedipine, nicardipine, verapamil, diltiazem) or beta blockers, query the provider for clarification as many providers will use CAD as a catch all to include patients who are being treated for angina.
+Code from the I25.1X category to describe a patient with both conditions. - When the provider has documented "coronary artery disease (CAD)," but no specification of vessel type as being native or graft, the default code for native arteries is applicable.
 However, if the patient has a history of CABG, the documented CAD with no vessel type specified would be coded to the unspecified native or graft conditions. - Any other specified form of angina that is not unstable angina or angina pectoris with a documented spasm is reported with code I20.8 - Other forms of angina pectoris.
-If the angina is unspecified, report I20.9 - Angina pectoris, unspecified - Certain conditions with the presence of angina result in a combination diagnosis:
+If the angina is unspecified, report I20.9 - Angina pectoris, unspecified

-- Angina pectoris with atherosclerotic heart disease - Post infarct Angina
+- Certain conditions with the presence of angina result in a combination diagnosis: - · Angina pectoris with atherosclerotic heart disease - Post infarct Angina